Northrop vows to return substantial cash to shareholders in 2014

-WASHINGTON (Reuters) - Northrop Grumman Corp (NOC.N) expects to return a “substantial amount of cash” to shareholders in 2014 as it continues with a balanced approach of buying back shares and paying competitive dividends, Chief Financial Officer Jim Palmer on Thursday.
+WASHINGTON, Jan 30 (Reuters) - Northrop Grumman Corp expects to return a “substantial amount of cash” to shareholders in 2014 as it continues with a balanced approach of buying back shares and paying competitive dividends, Chief Financial Officer Jim Palmer on Thursday.

 Palmer said the company’s forecast of $8.70 to $9 in earnings per share for 2014 was based on an 8 percent reduction in outstanding shares, roughly on the same scale as in 2013.